Antidepressants Linked To An Increase In Alzheimer’s And Other Dementias, Research Finds

-New Canadian research finds antidepressants may be contributing to Alzheimer’s and other dementias.
+New Canadian research finds antidepressants, often used to treat anxiety disorder symptoms, may be contributing to Alzheimer’s and other dementias.

 According to the University of Regina research, popular SSRI (Selective Serotonin Reuptake Inhibitors) antidepressant medications, such as Prozac, Paxil, Lexapro, Zoloft, etc., are associated with a twofold increase in the odds of developing some form of cognitive impairment, such as dementia, including Alzheimer’s.